flame-engine/flame/doc/platforms.md

 Be sure to change `NAME_OF_YOUR_REPOSITORY` to the name of your GitHub repository.

-Now, whenever you commit something on the `main` branch, the action will run and updated your deployed game.
+Now, whenever you push something to the `main` branch, the action will run and update your deployed game.

 The game should be available at an URL like this: